Written By Sam Heward

 The Barkley Marathons: The Race That Eats Its Young

 Perhaps the most famous ultra running documentary (also available on Netflix).
 This video documents the race, but even more the people around it: race organiser Gary Cantrell (aka Lazarus Lake — who will be attending the Ultra X Summit this summer as our headline speaker) and the crazy story surrounding this event.

 In November 2019, a group of runners headed to the Mexican state of Chihuahua to race in the inaugural Ultra X Mexico.
-This 250km, 5 day ultra marathon took runners from the magic town of Creel to the magic town of Batopilas, deep in the Copper Canyons.
+This 250km, five day ultra marathon took runners from the “magic town” of Creel to the “magic town” of Batopilas, deep in the Copper Canyons.

 The great Ann Trason compared running 100 miles to living Life in a Day.
 This film follows the journey of four female runners at the Western States Endurance Run 2016 and succinctly illustrates the ups and downs of ultra running.

-Ultrarunner Karl Meltzer has dreamed of setting the speed record for crossing it his entire life.
-This tale tells the story of his third and final attempt to run the 2,189 miles (3,523km) in less than 46 days, 8 hours, 6 min.
+Ultra runner Karl Meltzer has dreamed of setting the speed record for crossing it his entire life.
+This tale tells the story of his third and final attempt to run the 2,189 miles (3,523km) in less than 46 days, 8 hours, 6 mins.